borh/clomon/README.md

 All checks should be defined in a `config.edn` file within the resources folder (or elsewhere on the JVM classpath).
 There is an example `test.edn` provided.
+Currently, the `config.edn` is included in the `.gitignore` file to prevent credential and infra leaks.

 ## Requirements